aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 - **`cdk deploy --require-approval never`**

-6. Update the Backend API URL in the "constants.json" file

-- **`cd /home/ec2-user/environment/aws-serverless-feedback-app/feedback-app-frontend/src/global`**

-7. Run the following git commands to commit code to the CodeCommit repository created in 5 above
+6. Run the following git commands to commit code to the CodeCommit repository created in 5 above

 - **`git init`**
 - **`git add .`**